MicrosoftDocs/customer-insights/ci-docs/data/export-teams-bot.md

 - The [unification process](data-unification.md) is complete.
 - Fields are added to the [search & filter index](search-filter-index.md).
 - Customer Insights and Teams are in the same organization.
-- Your environment has the primary target audience set to individual customers.
-Business accounts aren't supported.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWRElj]